manningstinson/holbertonschool-simple_shell/docs/atoi.md

 }
 ```

-Summary: The `_isalpha` function checks if a given character is alphabetic.
+The `_isalpha` function checks if a given character is alphabetic.

 ```c
 /**